Link Search Menu Expand Document

 • PreferredReasonMethod.SHAPLEY: Only available with Scikit-learn.
 It uses Shapley values to discriminate features.
 See this paper for more information.

 • PreferredReasonMethod.WORD_FREQUENCY: It uses the wordfreq package to discriminate features.
-The more frequent is a word in a feature name, the more likely it is to be understood by users.
+The more frequent a word in a feature name, the more likely it is to be understood by users.

-• (a list of list).
-The first elements of the partition are preferred to the second ones which are preferred to the third ones and so on.
+• PreferredReasonMethod.INCLUSION_PREFERRED: The user defines a partition over all features (a list of lists).
+The first elements of the partition are preferred to the second ones, which are preferred to the third ones, and so on.

 Excluded features